-Relationship to curriculum design
+Relationship to the curriculum design

-This course allows the student to apply and integrate all previous knowledge in the curriculum with content and learning experiences that identify how the environment and tools within can assist with human adaptation through purposeful activity.
+This course allows the student to apply and intergrate all previous knowledge in the curriculum with content and learning experiences that identify how the environment and tools within can assist with human adaptation through purposeful activity.
 Further integration will occur during this third semester through concurrent courses related to activities of daily living and assistive technology.